 M-LC 416 Christian Education of Adults (2) A study of the principles and procedures of adult Christian education with a special focus on the Adult Bible Fellowship (Sunday School class).
 Attention is also given to organizing and growing an adult class and effective ways of teaching adults.
-Prerequisite: M-LC 202 Principles of Bible Teaching M-LC 420 Current Issues in Women's Ministry (3) A seminar course which examines the leading issues facing women today.
+Prerequisite: M-LC 202 Principles of Bible Teaching

+M-LC 420 Current Issues in Women's Ministry (3) A seminar course which examines the leading issues facing women today.
 Reading and discussions will identify the issues, consider the relevant foundational truths, and develop a biblical response to the issues.
 Topics include issues such as feminism, abuse, singleness, and same-sex attraction.
 Prerequisites: Any two women's ministry classes

-M-LC 421 Mentoring Women (3) In this course the student will study the practice of mentoring as mandated in Titus 2:3-5.
-Special attention will be given to the need for sound doctrine.
-Other topics considered are the biblical qualifications for mentors, the biblically prescribed curriculum, the methodology of effective mentoring, and the development of a mentoring ministry in the local church.
+M-LC 421 Mentoring Women (3) Are you on your way to becoming a Titus 2 woman?
+This course is designed to teach you to be a mentor, as described in Titus 2:3-5.
+Learn to adorn the Gospel through applying sound doctrine.
+Explore the biblical qualifications of a mentor and the biblically prescribed curriculum for mentoring.
+Practice the methodology of effective mentoring and the process of developing a mentoring ministry for a local church.
 Prerequisite: M-LC 321 "Women's Ministry Foundations" if the student has a women's ministry minor.